Forbidden Diary Cast

 Hank

-Dan Davis is heard in 9 episodes of Seasons 1942 and 1943.
+Dan Davis is heard in nine episodes of Seasons 1942 and 1943.
 Dan has been a newscaster, radio personality, voice actor, film and television actor, recording engineer/producer…

 live sound technician, standup comedian, PA announcer for high school sporting events, and high school English and Speech teacher.
 As Dan likes to say, “I’ve been getting paid to talk since I was 15 years old.”
 He is currently retired from full time teaching and spends his time cooking, baking, managing the sound and video team for worship services at his church.
 He spent a year or so co-hosting, mixing, and editing the (now defunct) podcast “Boomers with Beverages.”
 For more about Dan, check out his website at dandavisvo.com.